 Self-Propelled vs Push Mowers

 As much as our team loves a good hard day's work, we have to admit — the lawn mower pulling itself along as you jam out to your favorite playlist can turn something that's often considered a chore into a soothing and enjoyable experience.
-Self-propelled models have a lever or setting that engages a motor that effectively helps spin the wheels and move the machine.
-Just don't forget that this extra power usage will burn up batteries and fuel more quickly than models that don't offer this feature.
+Self-propelled models have a lever or setting that engages a motor, which effectively spins the wheels and moves the machine.
+Just don't forget that this extra power consumption will drain batteries and fuel more quickly than in models that don't offer this feature.
 It really comes in handy on large lawns or hills.
 We noticed a slight lag in self-propelled battery-powered models as compared to gas mowers, but adjusted quickly.

 Self-propelled lawn mowers turn yard work into a walk in the park.
 Credit: Clark Tate